LinWeizheDragon/Retrieval-Augmented-Visual-Question-Answering/README.md

 The training and testing are backboned by pytorch-lightning.
 The pre-trained Transformer models are from Huggingface-transformers.
 The training platform is Pytorch.

 In this release, we designed a new framework that wraps the data processing/training/testing utilities - [Runway For ML](https://github.com/EriChen0615/runway_for_ml/tree/kbvqa_dev).
 It is a highly efficient framework that enables flexible experimentation and data processing.
 Data processing is formulated as a Directional Acyclic Graph, on which the framework traverses through nodes to prepare data.
 This framework enables efficient data processing at million scale.
 For more details, please refer to the [README](https://github.com/EriChen0615/runway_for_ml/tree/kbvqa_dev) of the framework.
+When cloning this repository, please use the `kbvqa_dev` branch.

 The indexing and searching of FLMR is supported by [FAISS](https://github.com/facebookresearch/faiss) and [ColBERT](https://github.com/stanford-futuredata/ColBERT).
 The ColBERT engine is plugged into this project as a third-party package.
 We fixed many errors in this package following [LI-RAGE](https://github.com/amazon-science/robust-tableqa).